rafaqz/Rasters.jl/docs/src/gbif_wflow.md

-Load occurrences for the Mountain Pygmy Possum using GBIF.jl
+# Species distribution modelling workflow

+This example show how to load Bioclim data as a RasterStack and extract species occurrences points from it, a common use-case in ecology.

-## Load GBIF
+## Load Rasters, RasterDataSources and GBIF

 ````@example gbif
 using Rasters, GBIF2
 using RasterDataSources
 const RS = Rasters
 ````

+Load occurrences for the Mountain Pygmy Possum using GBIF.jl

 ````@example gbif
 records = GBIF2.occurrence_search("Burramys parvus"; limit=300)